gemeofficial/gemeblog/blog/2024-09-29-lomi-vs-geme/index.md

 ---
 title: Lomi vs GEME Composter
-description: Compare Lomi and the GEME electric composters to find the best solution for managing organic waste quickly, efficiently, and sustainably.
+description: Does lomi actually work?
+Compare Lomi and the GEME electric composters to find the best solution for managing organic waste quickly, efficiently, and sustainably.
 keywords:
   - Lomi
   - GEME Composter